A skillet – more commonly known in some parts of the world as a frying pan – is used predominantly for frying and searing food.

 The detail that we will reveal in this segment of the article will help simplify your decision-making process and we are sure you will know why when it does happen.

-So, there are essentially five types of skillets or frying pans on the market.
+So, there are essentially five types of materials that skillets or frying pans are made of on the market.
 They include: